Global Opportunities for Undergraduate and Graduate Students

 PH 8070 - Global and International Health Systems:

 This course aims to provide an overview of global health problems and national and international health systems including economic, political, and cultural factors shaping population health and organization of healthcare within countries and globally.
 This course addressed many of the key issues in global health including global health inequalities, socioeconomic context of health and disease, the spread of infectious diseases, maternal and child health, behavioral/mental health, cross-national comparisons, science and technology issues, and national and global health payers and players.
 Course director: Chuck Doarn

 PH 8075 / POL 6031 - Global Health and Diplomacy:

-This course aims to describe the relevancy of global health and international politics, how humanitarian crisis due to conflict can cause challenges to healthcare systems and how diplomacy is brought to the forefront using real world events in addressing these challenges, discuss the application of legal and ethical principles for foreign policy in addressing global health needs and issues, describe how vulnerable populations and disease can influence or be influenced by diplomatic issues and provide illustrative examples where natural and manmade disasters have influenced or have been influenced by diplomatic solutions.
+This course aims to describe the relevance of global health and international politics, how humanitarian crisis due to conflict can cause challenges to healthcare systems and how diplomacy is brought to the forefront using real-world events in addressing these challenges, discuss the application of legal and ethical principles for foreign policy in addressing global health needs and issues, describe how vulnerable populations and disease can influence or be influenced by diplomatic issues and provide illustrative examples where natural and man-made disasters have influenced or have been influenced by diplomatic solutions.
 Course director: Chuck Doarn

 PD 3045 - Exploring Global Health Internships: